james-sexton96/james-sexton96/README.md

 ### Hello there 👋

-I am an academically trained neuroscientist, with a passion for solving industry problems with reasoned analytics methods and data science expertise.
+I am a data scientist with a background in computational neuroscience research, with a passion for solving industry problems with reasoned analytics methods and data science expertise.
+Fascinated by everything AI/ML 🤖

 #### LINKS
 [LinkedIn](https://www.linkedin.com/in/jamesdsexton/)